-PLASTIC IS ON BEACHES, SEA FLOORS AND IN CURRENTS
+PLASTIC IS FOUND ON BEACHES, SEA FLOORS AND IN WATER STREAMS

 The ocean remains one of the most expansive, mysterious and diverse places on Earth.
 Today, we do not sufficiently protect it: estimated 8 million tonnes of plastic end up in our oceans every year, equivalent to 15 grocery bags filled with plastic for every meter of coastline in the world.
 Entanglement and ingestion of plastic by animals have become a much too common sight.

 PLASTIC IS ACCUMULATING